sigpwned/litecene/README.md

 ## Motivation

 Full-text search is a key feature of modern applications.
 However, different data stores expose different syntaxes for performing full-text search, and many of these syntaxes are not user-friendly.
 Some data stores don't expose any full-text search features at all!
-This makes it difficult to expose a consistent user-facing search experience.
+This makes it difficult for developers to expose a consistent user-facing search experience.
 Litecene is a familiar standard query language based on [Lucene syntax](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html) with transpilers to popular data stores like BigQuery that makes it easy for developers to expose a consistent, user-friendly search syntax to users while making the most of their application data store's full-text search features.

 ## Goals

-* Define a common query syntax that can be transpiled to a broad range of data stores
+* Define a well-documented, user-friendly query syntax that can be transpiled to a broad range of data stores
-* Create transpilers with popular data backends
+* Provide transpilers for popular data stores out-of-the-box
-* To maximize performance
+* Allow developers to create transpilers of their own to support data stores without out-of-the-box support

 ## Non-Goals

 * Identical search behavior across all data stores (This is not possible when different data stores make different decisions about their full-text search features)
 * Support all languages across all data stores (Language support is limited by data backend feature sets)
-* Support all data backends
+* Support all data stores
 * Support search of non-text fields (e.g., integers, dates)

 ## Query Syntax

 This section describes the common Litecene query syntax.
-Note that different backends implement query matching differently.
-This section merely describes what constitutes a valid query and the logical definition of a match; each backend implementation documents exactly how valid queries are matched in that backend.
+Note that different transpilers may implement text search for the same query differently.
+This section merely describes what constitutes a valid query and the logical definition of a match; each transpiler implementation documents exactly how valid queries are matched in the associated data store.

 As an example, this might be a good Litecene query to identify social media posts mentioning common ways people user their smartphones: